“If you’re bound to hit

 Thus Raley’s plan, it was; I locked the squareback, buttoned up, grabbed a couple of things, then hiked it a half mile or so down strip, taking one frigid step at a time.
 Just beyond some modular storage sheds and a bucket slots saloon, El Ranchero stood in all its brickface, two-story glory—including Wells’ sole official bus stop: Ranchero’s casino/coffee shop.

-I settled in for a cheeseburger, no fries, served up with a crooked smile by a pink-aproned cowgirl with .45 caliber eyes, warming my extremities and carefully tallying my shriveled bankroll over a couple of machine-brewed refills, not that the caffeine took this time.
-After greasing Annie Oakley’s trigger fingers, I collapsed into a cold vinyl lounge chair over in the adjacent Ranchero Hotel’s lobby, in which I nodded off, one drowsy eye on a Peterbilt cattle truck idling out the picture window, where signs said that bus was scheduled to load.
+I settled in for a cheeseburger, no fries, served up with a crooked smile by a pink-aproned cowgirl with .45 caliber eyes, warming my extremities and carefully tallying my shriveled bankroll over a couple of machine-brewed refills.
+After greasing Annie Oakley’s trigger fingers, I collapsed into a cold vinyl lounge chair over in the adjacent Ranchero Hotel’s lobby, in which I nodded off, one drowsy eye on a Peterbilt cattle truck idling out the picture window, where signs noted that bus was scheduled to load.

 Train whistles, traffic noise, howling coyotes, money-losing cowboy drunks: I slept through it all, awakened only by the morning’s last Trailways call.
-Springing for a one-way ticket at the hotel counter, I wondered why the night clerk let me be there in the lobby Stratolounger, concluding El Ranchero was already holding a full house, what with a man camp of wildcat ropers roving through town.
+Springing for a one-way ticket at the hotel counter, I wondered why the night clerk let me be there in the lobby Stratolounger, reckoning El Ranchero was already holding a full house, what with a man camp of wildcat ropers roving through town.

 Water under the overpass, I thought, as the half-empty motorcoach pull away from El Ranchero’s sizzling red neon signs.
-The driver honked to several craggy old cowpokes bowleg shuffling past spare, saggy brickfaced storefronts, a low-rent Virginia City, into the coffee shop for over-easys, a rasher and steaming decanter of joe.
-One long, perplexing look at my crippled Volks, and I pressed back deeply into the bus seat, nibbling at combo pizza and sourdough with my litterbox breath.
+The driver honked to several craggy old cowpokes bowleg shuffling past spare, saggy brickfaced storefronts into the coffee shop for over-easys and steaming decanter of joe.
+One long, perplexing look at my crippled Volks, and I pressed back deeply into the bus seat, nibbling at crusty sourdough with litterbox breath.
 Elko was in my crosshairs, nothing much else to focus on enroute besides a ribbon of two-lane tedium, 100-car coal trains and a vastly tiered, overcast winter sky.